Critical Access to Patient Care Will be Affected if Medicare Accelerated & Advance Payment Programs aren’t Adjusted NOW!

-Every day of inaction creates more uncertainty for hospitals, our patients and our caregivers - jeopardizing our recovery and patient access to care.
+Hospitals and health care providers - our nation's first responders - are now on borrowed time.
+Every day of inaction creates more uncertainty for our patients and our caregivers - jeopardizing our recovery and patient access to care.

-The terms of the Medicare Accelerated and Advance Payment Programs must be adjusted NOW – time is running out!
+The terms of the Medicare Accelerated and Advance Payment Programs must be adjusted NOW!

 Pandemic Plunges Health Care System in Chaos